myrtam/CANNR/examples/vaccine/README.md

 <kbd><img src="https://github.com/myrtam/CANNR/blob/master/examples/images/build6.png" alt="Build Screen" width="80%" height="80%"/></kbd>

 Now that the full container is running, we can test the vaxdecision service, which is the main microservice exposed by the container.
-To do this, we can use [Postman API Client](https://www.postman.com/product/api-client/), which can be used to send REST service requests and check the responses.
+To do this, we can use the [Postman API Client](https://www.postman.com/product/api-client/), which can be used to send REST service requests and check the responses.
 If you use Postman, create a new POST request, add the URL for the vaxdecision service from the Build screen but with <host or ip> replaced with localhost, and paste the sample input from the sampleinput service